hiamjoseph/Writeups_EASY/endiannes/endiannes.md

 that both the `little_endian` and the `big_endian` were generated in your local machine.

-All i did was print them out at runtime.
+All i did was print them out at runtime; and that is actually how i learnt that i had to do all those conversions.

 ### 💻 Commands